 For a long time we have been penalised financially on the mobility scheme for needing to drive an automatic, you would think that as a scheme designed for disabled customers that cars with an automatic gearbox would be subject to the best offers – well that’s not been the case, all manufacturers offers are on cars with a manual gearbox.
 Well we at www.whichmobilitycar.co.uk are on hand to give our opinion on the top offers for automatic cars.
 For more info on the different gearboxes see this post; Automatic gearboxes.

 The three door Fiat 500 is a delightful little car, if you only need a runabout in which to look fantastic and keep you smiling then look no further.
 The 1.2 litre petrol with a semi-automatic gearbox works well and is excellent value, the 0.9 petrol ‘twin air’ is more expensive but more fun.
-The top trim Lounge is the pick for value and comes with a sunroof, leather steering wheel and bits of chrome around the car give it a luxury finish..
+The ‘S’ trim has 15? alloy wheels, a rear spoiler, fog lights and the blue and me system that links your smartphone to the car.

 The Skoda Citigo is a five door small car with room for four adults yet only 3.5 metres long.
 A one litre three cylinder petrol engine with 75bhp and a five speed automatic gearbox is surprisingly agile and capable of 62.8 mpg.
-In ‘Elegance’ trim the Citigo has heated front seats, alloy wheels and a 5″ touchscreen sat nav media interface with bluetooth.
+In ‘SE-L’ trim the Citigo has heated front seats, alloy wheels and a 5″ touchscreen sat nav media interface with bluetooth.

 Autumn Best Buy – Skoda Citigo 5 door 1.0 petrol Elegance 75bhp Automatic – £54.25 Per Week (you receive £3.20 Mobility Payment per week)